 As part of an initiative to contribute to student affairs practice and respond to the demands of an increasing population of diverse identities on college and university campuses, opportunities to explore and contribute to the pipeline of student affairs professionals from traditionally underrepresented populations have been identified.
 Responding to this initiative involves students engaging in and flourishing within a campus National Association of Student Personnel Administrators (NASPA) Undergraduate Fellows Program.

-Multicultural Services will sponsor and advise the Texas A&M NUFP student group and assist with facilitating the process of seeking mentors, promoting to and identifying prospective students, hosting information sessions, assisting with application processes, and coordinating mentoring and professional development events.
+The Department of Multicultural Services will help coordinate the Texas A&M NUFP student group and assist with facilitating the process of seeking mentors, identifying prospective students, hosting information sessions, assisting with application processes, coordinating mentoring identification processes and assisting with attending professional development events.